Does Home Insurance Cover Food Spoilage from Power Outages?

 Does home insurance cover food loss from a power outage caused by the utility company?

-Generally, no. Standard policies cover on-premises power failures tied to a covered peril — like a storm damaging your home's electrical system or nearby power lines.
+Generally, no. Standard policies cover on-premises power failures tied to a covered peril, like a storm damaging your home's electrical system or nearby power lines.
 Widespread grid failures or utility company outages unrelated to a covered peril on your property are typically excluded.
-In those situations, you may be able to seek reimbursement directly from your utility provider.
+In those situations, you may be able to seek reimbursement directly from your utility provider, though most utilities do not reimburse for spoiled food.

 Does homeowners insurance cover food spoilage if my refrigerator breaks down?

 Not under a standard homeowners policy.
 Appliance breakdowns are typically excluded from standard coverage.
-However, if you've added equipment breakdown coverage to your policy, a sudden and accidental mechanical failure — like a compressor burnout — can be covered, and that coverage often extends to the food spoiled as a result of the breakdown.
+However, if you've added equipment breakdown coverage to your policy for roughly $25 to $50 per year, a sudden and accidental mechanical failure like a compressor burnout can be covered, and that coverage often extends to the food spoiled as a result, sometimes with dedicated food spoilage sub-limits as high as $10,000.

 How much can I expect from a food spoilage insurance claim?

-The average food spoilage claim payout is limited by your policy's coverage cap, which is typically $500 on a standard policy.
-After applying your deductible, the actual check may be smaller — or nothing at all if your deductible exceeds the loss.
+The average food spoilage claim payout is limited by your policy's coverage cap, which is typically $250 to $500 on a standard policy.
+After applying your deductible, the actual check may be smaller, or nothing at all if your deductible exceeds the loss.
 Adding a food spoilage endorsement can raise limits to $2,500 or more, with a lower separate deductible that makes smaller claims more viable.

 Is it worth filing a home insurance claim for spoiled food?

 It depends on the value of the food lost and your deductible.
 If your deductible is $1,000 and you lost $600 worth of food, filing a claim results in no payout and could still impact your premiums at renewal.
-However, if you lost a freezer full of expensive meat and seafood worth $1,500 or more — and your food spoilage limit is high enough — filing a claim makes financial sense.
-Always do the math before calling your insurer.
+However, if you lost a freezer full of expensive meat and seafood worth $1,500 or more, and your food spoilage limit is high enough, filing a claim makes financial sense.
+With outages now averaging 12.8 hours (and up to 95 hours after extreme weather events in the South), doing the math before calling your insurer is more important than ever.

 Compare Home Insurance Plans in Ohio